 I’m all about the flexible recipes and utilizing any food you have in your fridge to avoid any food waste.
-That’s why this recipe simply calls for 2 cups of diced vegetables of your choice.
+That’s why this recipe simply calls for 3 cups of diced vegetables of your choice.
+That wrinkly pepper, misshapen squash, and tiny broccoli bits are all welcome in this recipe.
 This is also an awesome recipe for utilizing seasonal produce at your local farmers’ market.
 When dicing the vegetables, you want to keep the pieces pretty small so that they get consistently distributed throughout the whisked eggs.

-In these pictures, I decided to use various sweet peppers, tomatoes, spinach, broccoli, onion, and yellow squash.
-However, try throwing in whatever vegetables you have on hand.
-You can also try adding in different spices or aromatics to up the flavor.
-If you find a favorite combo, I would love to hear about it!
+Play around with vegetables you have on hand.
+Some of my favorites to use have been sweet peppers, tomatoes, spinach, broccoli, onion, and yellow squash.
+Try throwing in whatever vegetables you have on hand.
+You can also try adding in different spices or aromatics such as green onions, thyme, or seasoned salts to up the flavor.

 Vegged-Out Egg Frittata

-- 2 cups of seasonal vegetables of your choice, diced into 1/4″ pieces (zucchini, yellow squash, peppers, broccoli, corn, tomatoes, etc)
+- 3 cups of seasonal vegetables of your choice, diced into 1/4″ pieces (zucchini, yellow squash, peppers, broccoli, corn, tomatoes, etc)

-- 8 eggs
+- 10 eggs

-- 1 T olive oil
+- 1 tablespoon olive oil

-- 1/4 cup cheddar cheese, optional
+- 1/4 cup cheddar cheese

-- Preheat oven to 350 degrees F.
+- Preheat oven to 350 degrees Fahrenheit.

-- Put pan directly in oven and bake for 10-15 minutes, or until eggs are set.
+- Put pan directly in oven and bake for 15-20 minutes, or until eggs are set.
 Add cheese on top and cook for an additional 2 minutes, until cheese is melted.

-- Remove pan from the oven, add salt and pepper to taste, and enjoy!
+- Remove pan from the oven, add salt and pepper, to taste, and enjoy!